Healthcare Provider? Request Your BAA Today.

 Technical Safeguards

-AES-256 at rest, TLS 1.3 in transit, MFA, RBAC, session timeouts, audit controls, PHI access logging, 2FA patient portal
+AES-256 at rest (AWS), TLS 1.3 in transit, MFA, RBAC, session timeouts, audit controls, PHI access logging, 2FA patient portal, AWS CloudTrail, AWS WAF/Shield

 Administrative Safeguards

-Designated Security Officer, workforce training, risk analysis, risk management, BAA program, sanction policies, contingency planning
+Designated Security Officer, workforce training, risk analysis, risk management, BAA program, sanction policies, contingency planning, annual HIPAA risk assessment

 Physical Safeguards

-HIPAA-eligible data centers (Google Cloud, AWS), facility access controls, workstation security policies, device and media controls
+AWS HIPAA-eligible data centers (US East/West only), VPC with private subnets, facility access controls, workstation security policies, device and media controls, biometric access

 Technical Safeguards — Detail

 - Audit Controls (§ 164.312(b)): Hardware, software, and procedural mechanisms to record and examine activity in information systems containing PHI.
-All access events are logged with user identity, timestamp, data accessed, and IP address.
+All access events are logged with user identity, timestamp, data accessed, IP address, and action type.
+AWS CloudTrail monitors infrastructure access.
 Logs are retained for 6 years.

-- Integrity Controls (§ 164.312(c)(1)): Electronic mechanisms to confirm PHI has not been improperly altered or destroyed
+- Integrity Controls (§ 164.312(c)(1)): Electronic mechanisms to confirm PHI has not been improperly altered or destroyed.
+AWS S3 versioning and backup integrity checks.

-- Authentication (§ 164.312(d)): MFA required for all Provider/Facility accounts; 2FA required for all patient portal sessions
+- Authentication (§ 164.312(d)): MFA required for all Provider/Facility accounts; 2FA required for all patient portal and family portal sessions.
+AWS IAM for infrastructure access.

 Administrative Safeguards — Detail

-- Security Management Process (§ 164.308(a)(1)): Annual risk analysis identifying threats and vulnerabilities; risk management plan with documented mitigation measures
+- Security Management Process (§ 164.308(a)(1)): Annual risk analysis identifying threats and vulnerabilities to PHI, including RCM claims data and MDS assessments.
+Risk management plan with documented mitigation measures.
+Quarterly security reviews.

-- Security Personnel (§ 164.308(a)(2)): Designated HIPAA Security Officer responsible for policy development, incident response, and compliance oversight
+- Security Personnel (§ 164.308(a)(2)): Designated HIPAA Security Officer responsible for policy development, incident response, and compliance oversight.
+Dedicated Privacy Officer for patient rights.

-- Workforce Training (§ 164.308(a)(5)): All workforce members with PHI access receive HIPAA training upon hire and annually thereafter
+- Workforce Training (§ 164.308(a)(5)): All workforce members with PHI access receive HIPAA training upon hire and annually thereafter.
+RCM-specific billing compliance training for claims processing staff.

 - Contingency Planning (§ 164.308(a)(7)): Data backup, disaster recovery, and emergency mode operation plans.
-Recovery Point Objective (RPO) and Recovery Time Objective (RTO) documented and tested.
+Recovery Point Objective (RPO) < 15 minutes; Recovery Time Objective (RTO) < 4 hours.
+Plans tested annually.

-- Business Associate Contracts (§ 164.308(b)): BAAs executed with all subcontractors and vendors prior to PHI access
+- Business Associate Contracts (§ 164.308(b)): BAAs executed with all subcontractors and vendors prior to PHI access, including Stedi, AWS, Twilio, Stripe, SendGrid, Hathr AI, Comp AI, Doesspot, and iQIES/HARP (CMS).

 Business Associate Agreements (BAAs)